 If you have a full storage drive, or a small one to begin with, you’ll need to make some room.
 The quickest way to do this is to uninstall space-hogging programs.
 Robust 3D games and complex packages like Adobe Creative Suite take up gigabytes of space.
 Uninstall them and be sure to back up any save files or settings.
 Don’t worry, you can re-install them from the installation discs or with a download once Windows 10 is properly set up.

 Should you still need more space, it’s recommended you remove files in the following order: video files, audio files, images of all kinds, then documents, and other files.
+Check out our guide on how to clean your hard drive for more information.
 An external USB hard drive is the quickest and easiest way to accomplish this — simply save any files you can’t delete to the external media, and they’ll be easy to restore once you’ve installed Windows 10.
 Afterward, empty the Recycle Bin to clear the deleted files, or run a program like CCleaner to clear out your browser caches, logs, and other things that take up storage space.

 ISO image issues